Admissions committee and timeline

 (3) Late February

 For the personal interview and the project presentation you must prepare a 10-minute power point presentation, covering only very briefly your most recent academic work and education and focusing mainly on your doctoral research proposal.
 (If invited you will receive detailed instructions on how to prepare your presentation.)
-This presentation will be followed by a short discussion with the members of the Scientific Council.
+This presentation will be followed by a short discussion with the members of the Admissions Committee.

-After careful consideration and discussion, the Scientific Council will rank all candidates and make a recommendation for the tentative acceptance of new doctoral candidates into the doctoral program.
+After careful consideration and discussion, the Admissions Committee will rank all candidates and make a recommendation for the tentative acceptance of new doctoral candidates into the doctoral program.
 The number is usually around 10, but figures vary a lot from year to year and depend on the overall quality of applications (i.e., the suitability and feasibility of projects and the individual excellence of candidates), the availability of supervisors for potential projects, and the availability of funding.
-A few days after the interview, applicants will be informed whether they were admitted to the school.
+A few days after the interview, applicants will be informed whether they were admitted to the School.

 If accepted into the school

-The Scientific Council also distributes the available Mind & Brain as well as DAAD scholarships among the successful candidates (this procedure is not applicable to students who apply with their own funding).
+The Admissions Committee also distributes the available Mind & Brain as well as DAAD scholarships among the successful candidates (this procedure is not applicable to students who apply with their own funding).
 Scholarships will be offered to the best candidates who are without secured funding at the time of application and interview.

 The results of the scholarship distribution will be made known to the applicant with the acceptance letter.